Best Water Bottles for Running in 2025

 How are bottles insulated?

-Insulated bottles have an inner and outer layer of material, either plastic or stainless steel, with air between the layers that acts as a barrier to reduce heat transfer between the bottle contents and the outside environment.
-Some bottles, usually metal varieties, vacuum seal the area between the two layers to reduce energy transfer even more.
+Insulated bottles, including the Tracksmith Insulated Water Bottle, have an inner and outer layer of material, either plastic or stainless steel, with air between the layers that act as a barrier to reduce heat transfer between the bottle contents and the outside environment.
+Some insulated metal bottles vacuum seal the area between the two layers to reduce energy transfer even more.

 Finally, in addition to adding insulating properties to the bottle, some companies use a sleeve around the bottle to add even more insulation.
-This provides some protection but does not work as well as double-wall insulation.
+The Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz. has a removable insulating sleeve to help keep liquids cool, but it doesn’t work as well as double-wall insulation.

 Bottom half of runner placing water bottle onto the ground on a dirt road